Resources for school governors

 - School assessments

 - School census

 School Governor Qualifications and Disqualifications Disclosure Form (Word 43KB) - all new governors are required to sign this form at the time of their appointment.
 The form should be kept with the governor records.

 The National Governance Association (NGA) has a comprehensive job description on their website.

 Interview questions when appointing a new clerk.

-Changing your school name (PDF 25.4KB) - step by step guide
+Changing your school name - step by step guide (PDF 134.6KB)

-Statutory guidance (link opens in new window) on the School Governance (Constitution) (England) Regulations 2012
+Statutory guidance on the School Governance (Constitution) (England) Regulations 2012

 Safer Recruitment Training

-Central Bedfordshire Safeguarding Children Board offers a free Safer Recruitment online course (link opens in new window).
+Safeguarding Bedfordshire offers a free Safer Recruitment online course.